Search with home returns provides advantage under high uncertainty: Conclusions and outlook

-While the prevalence of home-range search in organisms ranging from insects to humans is probably due to the amalgamation of many contributing factors, our analysis shows that having a home may also be important as it allows one to locate food and other resources quickly and more efficiently than in its absence.
-Importantly, we find that this is true even when knowledge on the surrounding environment is not taken into account, and despite the fact that our analysis assumes that targets cannot be located in the return stage, i.e., while returning home.
-Thus, in reality, home-range search is expected to perform even better than we have predicted here.
-Free-range search may out-compete home-range search, but only in conditions of low uncertainty.
-This suggests that home-range search may have evolved as a bet-hedging strategy that performs best when search conditions are at their worst.
+While the prevalence of search with home returns in organisms ranging from insects to humans is probably due to the amalgamation of many contributing factors, our analysis shows that having a home may also be important as it allows one to locate food and other resources quickly and more efficiently than in its absence.
+Importantly, we find that this is true even when knowledge on the surrounding environment is not taken into account, and despite the fact that our analysis assumed that targets cannot be located in the return stage, i.e., while returning home.
+Thus, in reality, search with home returns is expected to perform even better than predicted here.
+Free-range search may out-compete search with home returns, but only in conditions of low uncertainty.
+This suggests that search with home returns may have evolved as a bet-hedging strategy that performs best when search conditions are at their worst.